Jisu-Woniu/giscus-blazor/README.md

 A Blazor component to embed [giscus](https://giscus.app), a comments system powered by GitHub Discussions.

-Supports both Blazor WebAssembly and Blazor WebServer.
+Supports both Blazor WebAssembly and Blazor Server.

 ## Getting started